Q&A With Droplette's Founder

 The Glycolic formulation is perfect for resurfacing and blemish treatment.
 It provides soothing exfoliation that makes it perfect for everyday use.

-When setting up your routine, the Collagen formulation can pair with either the Retinol or Glycolic formulations.
+When setting up your skincare routine, the Collagen formulation can pair with either the Retinol or Glycolic formulations.
 However, the Retinol and Glycolic formulations are both more intensive, and we recommend starting out by using them once every 2-3 days until you’re sure your skin can handle them daily.
+Choose from our Prescriptive Regimen skincare routine sets to help eliminate the guesswork.

 What is unique about these specific ingredient cocktails compared to other products on the market?